Understanding the Math of Correspondence Analysis

 Indexed residuals (I)

 Take a look at the top row of the residuals shown in the table above.
 All of the numbers are close to 0.
-The obvious explanation for this – that having some primary education is unrelated to reading behavior – is not correct.
-The real explanation is all the observed proportions (P) and the expected proportions (E) are small, because only 4.6% of the sample had this level of education.
+The obvious explanation for this - that having some primary education is unrelated to reading behavior - is not correct.
+The real explanation is all the observed proportions (P) and the expected proportions (E) are small because only 4.6% of the sample had this level of education.
 This highlights a problem with looking at residuals from a table.
 By ignoring the number of people in each of the rows and columns, we end up being most likely to find results only in rows and columns with larger totals (masses).
-We can solve for this problem by dividing the residuals by the expected values, which gives us a table of indexed residuals (I).
+We can solve this problem by dividing the residuals by the expected values, which gives us a table of indexed residuals (I).

 I = R / E

 The indexed residuals have a straightforward interpretation.
 The further the value from the table, the larger the observed proportion relative to the expected proportion.
 We can now see a clear pattern.
 The biggest value on the table is the .95 for Some primary and Glance.
 This tells us that people with some primary education are almost twice as likely to Glance at a newspaper as we would expect if there were no relationship between education and reading.
 In other words, the observed value is 95% higher than the expected value.
 Reading along this first row, we see that there is a weaker, but positive, indexed residual of 0.21 for Fairly thorough and Some primary.
 This tells us that people with some primary education were 21% more likely to be fairly thorough readers that we would expect.
 And, a score of -.65 for Very thorough, tells us that people with Some primary education were 65% less likely to be Very thorough readers than expected.
-Reading through all the numbers on the table, the overall pattern is that higher levels of education equate to more thorough readership.
+Reading through all the numbers on the table, the overall pattern is that higher levels of education equate to a more thorough readership.

 As we will see later, correspondence analysis is a technique designed for visualizing these indexed values.